 Design a Child-Safe Fire Pit

-To keep young children and pets at a safe distance, surround the pit with a child safety fence.
+Keep young children and pets at a safe distance.
+Surround the pit with a child safety fence.
 Set the fence up so it will protect them from the fire in case the wind picks up.
-Watch out for smoke too.
-Any smoke is bad to breathe in, especially for small children and animals.
+Watch out for smoke, too.
+It’s harmful to breathe in any smoke, especially so for small children and animals.

 Burn Good Wood